 Some grocery store chains have freezers in their pet food aisles and carry a limited amount of commercial raw pet food.

 Aside from the pet aisles, grabbing regular human grade meat is a great option for your dog.
-However, depending on the number of dogs you own and their size, sourcing meat from your grocery store may not be a financially viable option.
+However, depending on the number of dogs you own and their size, sourcing meat from your grocery store may not be the most financially viable option.
 It’s also not the best option when looking for deals, savings, and buying meat in bulk.
-If you feed plant material, buying herbs, fruits and vegetables from your local grocer is usually a smart idea.
+If you feed plants in your dog’s diet then buying herbs, fruits and vegetables from your local grocer is usually a smart idea.